Dictionary » Positive Words » Bold – Meaning, Definition, Synonyms and Antonyms

-The word ‘Bold’ (Adjective) describes showing courage, confidence, and a willingness to take risks.
+The word ‘Bold’ is an adjective that describes someone (or something) showing courage, confidence, and a willingness to take risks.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Bold’ correctly in sentences.

 Bold Explained in Depth

-A complete and detailed guide to the word ‘Bold’ including meaning, definition, examples, etymology, synonyms, and antonyms.
+A complete and detailed guide to the word ‘Bold’ including meaning, definition, examples, etymology, synonyms, and antonyms, plus practical answers to common questions.

 Meanings of Bold